TimelessBeing/battle_for_eden/rules.md

 afterwards be discarded.
 Discarded cards are placed face-up besided the deck, in the order they were discarded (with the most recent one on top), forming the player's discard pile.
+Whenever a player must draw more cards (or reveal more cards) from their deck than it contains, they shuffle the cards in their discard pile face down then place them under their deck.

 After that, each player receives 5 troops (i.e. cubes of their color), which they place on their portal tile as well as the tiles in direct contact with it